BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 ![creating-a-new-level-18-top-bat.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-18-top-bat.webp)

-I'm not going to cover all the basic buttons (you can hover over them to see the tooltips) and Editor buttons; the options you need are.
+I'm not going to cover all the basic buttons (you can hover over them to see the tooltips) and Editor buttons; the options you need are:

 1. `Terrain panel` - to create or paint terrain.
 1. `AI Grid` - to create walkeable areas.
 1. `Instances` - to paint with vegitation and other objects.
 1. `Atmospehere panel` - to edit Lighting and Atmosphere.

-### The windows
+### Windows
 1. `Resource Manager` is where all game meshes/textures/sounds/materials are located.

 	![creating-a-new-level-22-ui-resource-manager.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-22-ui-resource-manager.webp)